Skip to content

 Section 199A Qualified Business Income Deduction

-Section 199A came out of the 2017 Tax Cuts and Jobs Act, and it's a big deal for oil and gas investors.
-It lets eligible taxpayers deduct up to 20% of Qualified Business Income (QBI) from pass-through entities.
-The math works out to dropping your effective top rate from 37% to 29.6% on qualifying income.
+Section 199A came out of the 2017 Tax Cuts and Jobs Act.
+For oil and gas investors, it's a big deal.
+Eligible taxpayers deduct up to 20% of Qualified Business Income (QBI) from pass-through entities.
+In practice, that drops your effective top rate from 37% to 29.6% on qualifying income.

-Consider what this means for high earners: oil and gas extraction is explicitly excluded from the SSTB definition.
+Here's why high earners should care: oil and gas extraction is explicitly excluded from the SSTB definition.
 If you're a doctor, lawyer, or consultant, your primary business income probably is an SSTB, meaning 199A phases out at higher income levels.
 But your oil and gas investment income?
-That's a separate QBI stream that qualifies for the full 20% deduction no matter how much you earn.
+That's a separate QBI stream qualifying for the full 20% deduction regardless of how much you earn.

 How the Deduction Works in Practice